davidteather/TikTok-Api/README.md

 pip install TikTokApi
 python -m playwright install
 ```
+If you would prefer a video walk through of setting up this package I created a [YouTube video](https://www.youtube.com/watch?v=zwLmLfVI-VQ) just for that.

 If you're on MacOS you may need to install [XCode Developer Tools](https://webkit.org/build-tools/)